Cibola National Forest

 The Vics Peak Fire started on the Magdalena Ranger District of the Cibola National Forest on 6/15/2020 from a lightning strike.
 The fire is burning near Vics Peak toward the southern end of the San Mateo Mountains in mixed conifer and ponderosa pine at the higher elevations and pinyon/juniper and mountain mahogany at the mid-elevations.
 The fire is burning in the Apache Kid Wilderness.
-A type 3 incident management team assumed command on 6/19/2020.
+A local type 4 incident management team from the Magdalena Ranger District is assigned to the fire.

 |Current as of|